The Appeals Process

 You must arrange for all witnesses to be available for the hearing at the time the hearing is to begin.
 A witness should be someone who saw or heard something that is important in proving a fact.
 It is not necessary to have many witnesses repeat the same testimony.
 Before the hearing begins, you must identify each witness who may participate in the hearing.

-An employer may be represented by himself/herself, any individual who is a partner in a partnership, an officer of a corporation, or a full-time managerial employee of the party.
+An employer may be represented by himself/herself, any individual who is a partner in a partnership, an officer of a corporation, or a full-time managerial employee of the employer.

 Any interested party may be represented in any proceeding before the Appeals Tribunal or the Labor and Industrial Relations Commission by an attorney licensed to practice law in Missouri.
+Your attorney must send an "Entry of Appearance" letter to the Appeals Tribunal.
 The Appeals Tribunal cannot and will not advise any party as to whether the party should be represented by an attorney.

 Every effort should be made to participate in the hearing when it is scheduled.
-If a postponement becomes absolutely necessary, you must make your request to the presiding Appeals Tribunal by telephone or fax at the earliest possible moment.
+If you need a postponement, you must make your request to the Referee by telephone or fax at the earliest possible moment.
 You must explain in detail your reason for requesting a postponement.
-It should be noted that a written postponement request may not arrive in time for it to be acted upon by the Appeals Tribunal.
+The Appeals Tribunal will notify the parties if a hearing is postponed.

 Every hearing is recorded.
-At the beginning of the hearing, the Appeals Tribunal will state the issue involved, cite the law that applies to the case, and explain the order in which the hearing will proceed.
+At the beginning of the hearing, the Referee will identify the determination under appeal, the issue involved, and explain the order in which the hearing will proceed.

 All testimony is given under oath or affirmation.
-Although the rules of evidence are not strictly enforced, the hearing record must contain legally competent evidence to support findings of fact and the decision.
-The Appeals Tribunal may help both the claimant and the employer present their cases.
-The Appeals Tribunal has the right to question all witnesses.
-The claimant or the claimant’s representative may question the employer and/or the employer’s witnesses.
-The employer, when the employer is a party, or its representative may question the claimant and/or the claimant’s witnesses.
-Each party will have an opportunity for a summary statement prior to the conclusion of the hearing.
+The Referee may help both the claimant and the employer present their cases.
+The Referee may question anyone who testifies.
+The claimant or the claimant's representative may question the employer and/or the employer's witnesses.
+The employer or its representative may question the claimant and/or the claimant's witnesses.
+Additionally, the parties may question their own witnesses.
+At the end of the hearing, the Referee will ask the parties if they have anything to add.

 Telephone Conference Hearings